In Person Voting

 As an elector, here are some actions you can take to either avoid waiting in line or to shorten your wait time at the voting place:

-- Vote on Advance Voting Day when wait times, if any, are much shorter;
+- Vote on Advance Voting Day when wait times are much shorter

 - Make sure you are on the Voters' List and your information is up-to-date – in 2014 one in every three electors had to make revisions to the Voters' List on Voting Day before being able to cast their ballot;

-- If possible, avoid the usual peak voting times, i.e. when the voting place first opens and after 4:00 p.m.; and
+- If possible, avoid peak voting times, i.e. when the voting place first opens and after 4:00 p.m.

-- Be sure to bring your Voter Information Notice and appropriate identification to the voting place.
+- Bring your Voter Information Notice and appropriate identification to the voting place.

 City Council has also approved the following enhancements for the 2018 municipal election to assist in shortening the wait times at the voting places: